-- 1. Reception and transmission of orders in relation to one or more financial instruments; - 2.
-Execution of orders on behalf of clients; - 3.
-Dealing on own account; - 4.
-Investment advice; and - 5.
-Placing of financial instruments without a firm commitment basis.
+- 1. reception and transmission, on behalf of clients, of orders in relation to one or more financial instruments; - 2. execution of orders on behalf of clients; - 3. dealing in financial instruments on own account; - 4. investment advice; - 5. underwriting of financial instruments or placing of underwritten financial instruments; and - 6. placing of financial instruments that are not underwritten by the firm.